photo/frontend/documentation/api/PostTagUpdate.markdown

 ----------------------------------------

 <a name="purpose"></a>
-### Purpose of the delete Group API
+### Purpose of the update Tag API

-Use this API to delete a group.
+Use this API to update a tag.

 ----------------------------------------